trushmi/Fetch-Rewards-Receipt-Processor/README.md

 docker exec -it <container-id> python -m unittest test_utils.py
 ```
 ## Demo
-You can use Postman to check and try how endpoints work.
+You can use [Postman](https://www.postman.com/) to check and try how endpoints work.
 Postman is a popular API testing and development tool that allows you to send HTTP requests to endpoints and receive responses.

-Example of Endpoints: Get Points and Process Receipts:
+Example of Endpoints: Get Points and Process Receipts with Postman:

 ![github](https://github.com/trushmi/Fetch-Rewards-Receipt-Processor/assets/88466266/c0e5e6e1-ec58-4d51-896e-610ed5692c02)